cyrusbuilt/CyBorg/README.md

 Additional detail can be found in the firware projects for the Northbridge and Southbridge (coming soon).

 ## Project Structure
 All design files are in the "schematics" folder.
-It contains the JSON exports for the [EasyEDA](https://easyeda.com/) schematic and PCB CAB files, the BOM in CSV format, PDFs of the schematic and PCB designs, and then in schematics/gerber are the production gerber files.
+It contains the JSON exports for the [EasyEDA](https://easyeda.com/) schematic and PCB CAD files, the BOM in CSV format, PDFs of the schematic and PCB designs, and then in schematics/gerber are the production gerber files.